Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning: Experiments

 \subsection{Dataset}

 Quality of Life Technology (QoLT) dataset \cite{choi2012dysarthric} is a Korean dysarthric speech corpus.
 The corpus contains utterances from 10 healthy speakers (5 males, 5 females) and 70 dysarthric speakers (45 males, 25 females), where five speech pathologists conducted intelligibility assessments on a 5-point Likert scale: healthy (0), mild (1), mild-to-moderate (2), moderate-to-severe (3), and severe (4).
+Accordingly, we use 25, 26, 12, 7 speakers for each severity level.

 QoLT dataset contains isolated words and restricted sentences, but only sentences are used for this study, similar to \cite{yeo2021automatic, hernandez2020prosody}.
-Accordingly, a total of 800 utterances are used, consisting of five sentences recorded twice per speaker.
+Hence, a total of 800 utterances are used, consisting of five sentences recorded twice per speaker.
+For the experiment, we conduct 5-way cross-validation in a speaker-independent manner.
+The split is also stratified by gender.

-We split train, validation, and test set speaker-independently in the ratio of 6:2:2 so that each set does not share the same speaker.
-The split is also stratified by gender. \Cref{tab:dataset} presents the number of speakers for each set.